 The Mothers’ Milk Bank of North Texas (MMBNT) was established for the purpose of improving the survivability and enhancing the development of premature and critically ill infants in the North Texas area by providing human milk nutrition.
 MMBNT was founded in 2003 by local neonatologist, Susan Sward-Comunelli, MD.

 Pasteurization began in September 2004, with approximately 1,000 ounces dispensed.
 Each month since has seen an increase in ounces processed and dispensed.
-Currently, MMBNT has an average of 15,000 ounces dispensed per month.
+Currently, MMBNT dispenses an average of 56,000 ounces per month.